tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 >consensus-exec      = (inf)consensus-height
 >```

-* A consensus height consists of zero or more rounds before deciding via a call to `FinalizeBlock`, followed by a call to `Commit`.
+* A consensus height consists of zero or more rounds before deciding and executing via a call to `FinalizeBlock`, followed by a call to `Commit`.
 If the height has zero rounds, this means the process is replaying an already decided value (catch-up mode).
 In each round, the sequence of method calls depends on whether the local process is the proposer or not.